HighDimensionalEconLab/transversality/README.md

 This instead solves the neoclassical growth model for k'(z,k) where the map k' : R^2 -> R is R^2 because of the stacking z (TFP level) and k (current capital).

 See the file [growth_recursive_defaults.yaml](growth_recursive_defaults.yaml) for the default values.

+### Jupyter Notebook for Exploration

+You can load the Jupyter notebook  [growth_recursive.ipynb](demo_notebooks/growth_recursive.ipynb) directly in VS Code or on the command-line with `jupyter lab` run in the local directory.
+This notebook provides the simple example of the traing the asset pricing sequential model and provides utilities to examine the output without using the commandline commands.

+### CLI Usage

 You can run the baseline parameters using:
 ```bash